mace-cream/clusterhowto/git.md

 # Git

-This document instructs you how to install a newer git locally.
+This document instructs you how to install a newer version of git on your local computer.

 ## Make a temporary working directory (optional)